Shave and a Haircut: Popularity

 The former prisoner of war and U.S. Navy seaman Doug Hegdahl reports fellow U.S. captives in the Vietnam War would authenticate a new prisoner's U.S. identity by using "Shave and a Haircut" as a shibboleth, tapping the first five notes against a cell wall and waiting for the appropriate response.
 U.S. POWs were then able to communicate securely with one another via a tap code.

-The tune has been used innumerable times as a coda or ending in musical pieces.
+The tune has been used many times as a coda or ending in musical pieces.
 It is strongly associated with the stringed instruments of bluegrass music, particularly the 5-string banjo.
 Earl Scruggs often ended a song with this phrase or a variation of it.
 On the television show The Beverly Hillbillies, musical cues signifying the coming of a commercial break (cues which were in bluegrass style) frequently ended with "Shave and a Haircut".
-It is the most popular bluegrass run, after the G run.
+It is the second most popular bluegrass run, after the G run.

-"Shave and a Haircut" was used in many early cartoons, particularly Looney Tunes cartoons.
+"Shave and a Haircut" was used in many early cartoons, particularly Looney Tunes cartoons and 1929 Mickey Mouse shorts.
 It was also used as an ending to many cartoon shows, just after the credits.
-Decades later, the couplet became a plot device to lure-out an intended victim, as used by Judge Doom in the film Who Framed Roger Rabbit, the idea being that toons cannot resist finishing with the "two bits" when they hear the opening rhythm.
+Decades later, the couplet became a plot device in the film Who Framed Roger Rabbit: the villain Judge Doom repeatedly taps out "Shave and a Haircut" to lure Roger out of hiding, knowing that, as a cartoon character, Roger would be unable to resist finishing the melody with "two bits".

+The tune was also featured in early Nokia phones, like the 3310 model, as the "That's it!" ringtone.

+Music journalist Nardwuar ends each interview with "doot doola doot doo ..." (to the tune of "Shave and a Haircut"), to which the interviewee is expected to reply "doot doo!".

 Usage

-The phrase has been incorporated into countless recordings and performances.
+The phrase has been incorporated into many recordings and performances.
 Notable examples include: